 I was first introduced to AmaWaterways via owner and co-founder Kristin Karst and could immediately tell from her presentation that this river cruise line takes pride in the outstanding quality from top to bottom that they offer their guests in the river cruise category.
 If AmaLyra is representative of the line, and I think it is, brand mission accomplished.

 Dining on the AmaLyra is an absolute treat.
 Excellent food and wine is an integral part of any trip to France and AmaWaterways ensures that this isn’t lost on their guests.
-Regional specialities are available at every meal, so the food is part of the exploratory travel experience.
+Regional specialities are available at every meal, so the food is part of the exploratory travel experience, along with wine tastings.
 From frog legs to escargot to mussels to the biggest cheese spread we have ever seen, our week included incredible variety and options.
-Every meal includes a special wine pairing and presentation.
+Every lunch and dinner includes a special wine pairing and presentation.
+It almost feels like a dedicated wine cruise at times.
 The food isn’t all rich and heavy — meal choices always include lighter options like salads and fresh vegetables, as well as a variety of proteins.

-I’ll cover our Normandy itinerary in detail in another article, but at a high level, a great deal of work goes into carefully selecting the stops that promote the most variety and interest.
+I covered our Normandy itinerary in detail here, but at a high level, a great deal of work goes into carefully selecting the shore excursions that promote the most variety and interest.
 It is structured so that there is always a “speed” choice for an excursion in every port, and so that those who have been to the region before still have options from which to choose.
 Local guides who are experts in the sights take over to provide relevant insight and information.
 On our cruise, the Beaches of Normandy and the American Cemetery were highlights and our guide gave us incredible context — not just about the sights themselves, but about the events leading up to D-Day.
 As residents of the area, they can offer detail that a guidebook just can’t.

 Tours of all speed levels are offered for slow and fast walks.
 And new this year is a dedicated Wellness Expert who designs fitness programs through the day.
 This is a great way to work off all the great food and as the brand brings in younger families, they will find this new AmaWaterways program very appealing.